Applies to:

 Scarlett 16i16 and 18i16 4th Gen

-You can change the type of digital signal the Optical ports will send and receive.
-The default setting out of the factory is 'ADAT'.
+You can change the type of digital signal that the Optical ports will send and receive.
+The default setting is 'ADAT'.

 ADAT (Default)